kubernetes/enhancements/keps/sig-network/2091-cluster-network-policy/README.md

 #### Rule identifiers

-In order to collect traffic statistics corresponding to a rule, it is necessary to identify the rule which allows/denies that traffic.
+In order to collect traffic statistics corresponding to a rule in the future, it is necessary to identify the rule which allows/denies that traffic.
 This helps administrators figure the impact of the rules written in a cluster-scoped policy resource.
 Thus, the ability to uniquely identify a rule within a cluster-scoped policy resource becomes very important.
 We propose to introduce a new string field, called `name`, per `ClusterNetworkPolicy` ingress/egress rule.
-The `name` of a rule must be unique withtin the same CNP.
+The `name` of a rule must be unique within the same CNP.
 However, two CNP instances could have rules with same names.

 ### User Stories